garrandall/popular-music-data/tracks/money-can-t-buy-you-love-ralph-tresvant.md

 What about a new pocketbook?
 (No)
 A sweater?
 (No)
 I thought you liked it like that?
-(No, I like it like this) Ohhh, ohhh (And it won't cost you anything)
+(No, I like it like this) Ohhh, oh (And it won't cost you anything)

 I can't satisfy